ReubenJPitts/treesearch/readme.md

 0 - 165262 - 165267 - 165266 -  - SBJ - uirco
 ~~~

-The module revolves around word IDs (or Token_IDs), which are the basis of all syntactic functions.
+The module revolves around Token_IDs, which are the basis of all syntactic functions.
 These IDs can be exchanged for various other pieces of information using a number of simple functions such as the following:

 ~~~
-data.form("deivos")             #returns a list of all word ids for which the form is "deivos" (-> [165258]) data.token(165258)              #returns the form for a given word id (in this case -> "deivos") data.tokens([165258,165259])    #returns the form for a list of word ids data.relation(165258)           #returns the relation of the specified word id (if given a list, will try to give the relation of its first element) data.sentence_id(165258)        #returns the sentence id of the specified word id data.sentence(165258)           #returns a list of all word ids in the same sentence data.pos(165258)                #returns the POS tag of the current word id (if there is one) data.lemma(165258)              #returns the lemma of the current word id (if there is one)
+data.form("deivos")             #returns a list of all Token_IDs for which the Token is "deivos" (-> [165258]) data.token(165258)              #returns the Token for a given Token_ID (in this case -> "deivos") data.tokens([165258,165259])    #returns the Token for a list of Token_IDs data.relation(165258)           #returns the Relation of the specified Token_ID (if given a list, will try to give the relation of its first element) data.sentence_id(165258)        #returns the Sentence_ID of the specified Token_ID data.sentence(165258)           #returns a list of all Token_IDs in the same sentence data.pos(165258)                #returns the POS tag of the current Token_ID (if there is one) data.lemma(165258)              #returns the Lemma of the current Token_ID (if there is one)

 data.information("Token_position",165258)      #a more flexible function which deals with any columns that don't have custom functions
 ~~~